 Q: What is the difference between a jamboree and a tournament?

-A jamboree is designed to engage players in a fun environment and is the coming together of several players who are then placed onto teams.
+A jamboree is designed to engage players in a fun environment; players come together and are placed onto teams.
 Games may or may not be competitive and the emphasis is on fun and fair play.
+A tournament is as a schedule of games played among three or more teams, which follows set schedule and leads to a winner.

 There is no requirement to use smaller nets for Timbits U7 games.
-Regular nets (4x6) are a suitable option.
-However, small nets (3x4) are also acceptable and recommended.
+Regular nets (4x6) are acceptable, however, smaller nets (2x3, 3x4) are more suitable for this age group.

-Q: Is there a need to draw the crease in for the net situated in the neutral zone?
+Q: Is there a need to draw the crease for the nets?

-Q: What are the advantages of practicing in small areas and playing half-ice games?
+Q: What are the advantages of practicing in small areas and playing cross-ice games?

-Small spaces equate to more engagement in the play and more activity for young players.
-Through the small-area station-based practices and cross-ice games, players are closer to the play at all times and have much more opportunity for puck touches.
-Regardless of the skill level or the ability of each player, their opportunities to be engaged in the play are doubled when the playing area is smaller.
-NHL analytics research has illustrated that all skill areas of the game increased substantially when players played in small spaces more suited to their age and skill level.
+Small spaces mean more engagement in the play and more activity.
+Through small-area, station-based practices and cross-ice games, players are closer to the play at all times and have more opportunity for puck touches.
+Regardless of the skill level or the ability of each player, opportunities to be engaged in the play are doubled when the playing area is smaller.
+NHL research has illustrated that all skill areas of the game increased substantially when players played in small spaces more suited to their age and skill level.

-Q: What are the dimensions of a half-ice hockey game?
+Q: What are the dimensions of a cross-ice hockey game?

-The average dimensions of a regular ice surface in Canada is 200 feet by 85 feet.
-The half-ice playing surface can be a maximum of 100 feet by 85 feet if the dividers are placed at the centre-ice line.
-In a study conducted by Hockey Alberta, the half-ice playing surface illustrated the same stride distance for a child as relative to the full sheet of ice for an adult.
+The average dimensions of a regular ice surface in Canada are 200 feet by 85 feet, with some 200 feet by 100 feet.
+The cross-ice surface can be a maximum of 100 feet by 60 feet if the dividers are placed at the blue-line.

-It is NOT a requirement to use a blue puck for Timbits U7 hockey.
-The regulation black puck weighs six ounces, while the blue puck weighs four ounces.
-Scaling down all aspects of practice and game play for players eight and under is very beneficial.
-The blue puck is an appropriate weight in relation to the height and weight of these young players.
+No. The regulation black puck weighs six ounces, while the blue puck weighs four ounces.
+Scaling down all aspects of practice and game play for Timbits U7 players is very beneficial.
+The blue puck is an appropriate weight in relation to the height and weight of young players.
 Use of the blue puck can promote proper mechanics in shooting, passing and carrying the puck.

 Q: Do the officials need to be fully registered?

-Q: Do the officials have to wear the full officiating uniform?
+Q: If you choose to use registered officials, do the officials have to wear the full officiating uniform?

-If the Hockey Canada member elects to have officials work the Timbits U7 Game-Play Model, all officials on the ice need to wear the minimum of an officiating jersey with branch crest, black pants and a black CSA-approved helmet with a CSA-approved half visor.
-Full officiating uniform is not required if coaches are officiating the games (helmet is mandatory).
+If the Member elects to have officials work the games, all officials need to wear the minimum of an officiating jersey with Member crest, black pants and a black CSA-approved helmet with a CSA-approved half visor.

-Q: Do the on-ice officiating shadows / mentors have to wear an officiating uniform?
+Q: If you choose to use registered officials, do the on-ice officiating shadows/mentors have to wear an officiating uniform?

-A: No – in situations where an on-ice shadow / mentor is on the ice supporting the official, it is appropriate for them to wear a Hockey Canada member tracksuit; however, they still must wear a black CSA-approved helmet with CSA-approved half visor.
+No. In situations where an on-ice shadow/mentor is supporting the official, it is appropriate for them to wear a Member tracksuit.
+They still must wear a black CSA-approved helmet with CSA-approved half visor.

 Q: How does the official or coach keep game flow and not lose time on shifts when a puck goes out of play?

-The Community Coach Stream – Coach 1 – Intro to Coach Clinic is part of the new online NCCP Coaching Clinic available through the online Hockey University.
+The NCCP Coach 1 – Intro to Coach clinic is designed for Timbits U7 coaches who need to understand the proper instructional approach with under-7 players.
+The Community Coach Stream clinic is part of the new online NCCP Coaching Clinic available through the online Hockey University.

 Q: What guidelines should be followed when storing and setting up equipment at community arenas?